Rational cohomology of toric diagrams: EMSS and MVSS

-In this section, we introduce a comparison spectral sequence (CSS, for short), relating the Eilenberg-Moore (Corollary~\ref{cor:emss}) and Bousfield-Kan (Theorem~\ref{thm:rcollf}) spectral sequences for any~$T$-diagram~$D$ (see Theorem~\ref{thm:bkem}).
-If the sheaf~$H^*(BS)$ is acyclic, then CSS collapses at the second page and gives isomorphism of EMSS and BKSS second pages, up to a change of the corresponding indices.
+In this section, we introduce a comparison spectral sequence (CSS, for short), relating the Eilenberg-Moore and Mayer-Vietoris spectral sequences for any~$T$-diagram~$D$ (see Theorem~\ref{thm:bkem}).
+If the sheaf~$H^*(BS)$ is acyclic, then CSS abuts at the second page and gives isomorphism of EMSS and MVSS second pages, up to a change of the corresponding indices.

-Let~$D$ be any~$T$-diagram over any finite poset~$C$.
-We need the following simple lemma.
+Let~$D$ be any~$T$-diagram over any finite poset~$\Pp$.
+We need the following auxiliary lemma.

 \begin{lemma} Let~$T\to T'$ be a monomorphism of tori.
 Then

 \end{lemma} \begin{proof} Consider the Koszul resolution~\cite{we-97}

 defined by the short exact sequence